LingyanCao/payment-gateway-challenge-java/DESIGN.md

 This document describes the design and implementation of a Payment Gateway service.
 The gateway acts as an intermediary between merchants and banks, providing a secure and reliable payment processing API.

+## Key Design Considerations and Assumptions

+### 1. Retry and Idempotency

+**Current Implementation**: The system does not implement retry logic or idempotency for the moment.

+**Assumptions**:
+- For this implementation, payments are processed once without automatic retries
+- Each request is treated as a new, independent payment attempt

+**Future Considerations**:
+- **Retry Logic**: Could implement exponential backoff for transient failures (network timeouts, 503 responses) at BankCient layer
+- **Idempotency Keys**: Should be added for production to prevent duplicate charges if clients/payment gateway retry failed requests
+- **Circuit Breaker**: Consider implementing a circuit breaker pattern to protect against cascading failures

+### 2. Exception Handling Strategy

+The BankClient does not capture exceptions from the underlying RestTemplate.
+Instead, all exception handling is centralized in the service layer (PaymentGatewayService).
+Because business layer could determine how to handle the exceptions and return the correct message to client.

 ## Architecture

 ### High-Level Architecture